Prednisone for Dogs: Pros & Cons

-However, if your vet prescribes prednisone for more of a long-term period of time (generally longer than four months), make sure that you are taking Fido in to see the vet regularly to monitor for liver and kidney dysfunction caused by the medication.
+However, if your vet prescribes prednisone for a longer duration (generally longer than four months), make sure that you are taking Fido in to see the vet regularly to monitor long-term effects, like liver and kidney dysfunction.

 Here is a list of the potential side effects of long-term prednisone and prednisolone usage:

 Increased risk of infection

 Behavior change (e.g., aggression)

 Urinary tract infections in up to 30% of patients

 Most veterinary medical experts state that the use of prednisone and prednisolone should be short-term and at a small dose level to reduce the possibility of adverse reactions.

 A general rule of thumb is to use as much prednisone as required, but as little as possible.
 Additionally, as soon as the dog's specific condition allows, the pet owner should slowly wean their pup off the drug.

 Even a small daily dose has the potential to cause serious, harmful reactions.
 For this reason, pet owners should keep a close eye on Fido whenever new medications (especially a heavy steroid like prednisone) are being added to their dog's life.

 You may not necessarily notice an individual side effect of prednisone.
 However, that one symptom can turn into many seemingly overnight.
 This is why it’s imperative for dog parents to be aware of the potential side effects to know what to look for.